mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

 description:
 ---

-TODO: intro
+The rise of managed cloud services, cloud-native and serverless applications brings both new possibilities and challenges.
+More and more practices from software development process like version control, code review, continuous integration, and automated testing are applied to the cloud infrastructure provisioning.

+Most existing tools suggest defining infrastructure in text-based markup formats.
+In this article, I'm making a case for using real programming languages like TypeScript instead.
+Such a change makes even more software development practices applicable to the infrastructure realm.

 Sample Application
 ------------------

-It's always easier to make a case given a specific example.
-For this article, I took a URL Shortener application.
+It's easier to make a case given a specific example.
+For this article, I define a URL Shortener application, a basic clone of tinyurl.com or bit.ly.
 There is an administrative page where one can define short aliases for long URLs:

 ![URL Shortener sample app](url-shortener.png)